Link to Patient Satisfaction Reports

 Patient Participation Group Report

-We started our group last year and so far have had three successful meetings.
+We started our group in 2015 and have had many successful quarterly meetings.
 Our group consists of registered patients that have applied through our website link to join or have been selected to ensure that we have a representative from all of the local villages, all age groups, gender, disability and ethnicity.

 At our second meeting, with guest speaker Dr Chris Frith, we focussed on the up and coming Data Extraction.
 He gave us all a presentation so that we all had a clearer understanding of what was going to happen and explained the opt-out process.
 Our PPG members were asked to spread the word and this has been so successful that at the last count we had received 643 opt-out forms.

-Below is a summary of our Patient Satisfaction Survey and a copy of the action plan:
+Below is an example of one of our Patient Satisfaction Survey summary and a copy of the action plan for improvements:

 Our findings from this local survey

 We were very pleased with the results of our recent Patient Satisfaction Survey.
 We had a few results in the top quartile, most were in the middle and we didn't have any in the bottom quartile.
 There were a few negative comments about opening times and the car park but most of the comments were positive.